zhill/enterprise-docs/content/docs/releasenotes/2.3.0/data_matching_rollback.md

     ```

-    1. Continuing with API access ot the policy engine directly, replace the removed mappings with new mappings to the _centos_ feeds:
+    1. Continuing with API access to the policy engine directly, replace the removed mappings with new mappings to the _centos_ feeds:

     ```
     curl -H "Content-Type: application/json" -X POST -u admin:foobar -d'{"from_distro":"centos", "to_distro":"centos", "flavor":"RHEL"}' http://localhost:8087/v1/distro_mappings